MarkJohnstoneGitHub/VBA-DotNetLib/README.md

   Unit testing will be done once VBA wrappers for COM objects implemented.

   Investigating auto generation of VBA COM object wrapper class.

+  Currently for type library info can obtain all object details expect for class and method description attributes.

   Use either Type Library info or C# reflection.

-  Currently type lib info can obtain all object details expect for class and method description attributes.
+See: [Refactor-COM-object-to-VBA-COM-wrapper-class](https://github.com/MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class)

  **Dependencies:**